Generalized Logit Adjustment: Calibrating Fine-tuned Models by Removing Label Bias in Foundation Models: Experiments

-\textbf{Evaluation of debiased zero-shot models.} Figure~\ref{fig:m1_vs_m2} displays the accuracy of the two debised models employing Method 1 and Method 2 with varying shots.
-The Method 2 demonstrates superior debiasing effectiveness in few-shot scenarios.
-Remarkably, by only adjusting the margin of the zero-shot models, Method 2 can achieve an improvement of nearly $3\%$.
-Detailed debiaing results across each dataset at 16 shots are provided in Table~\ref{tab:fsldebiasedzs}, where we denote the $\pi_p$ estimated by Method 1 and Method 2 as $\piA$ and $\piB$, respectively.
-Both two debiasing methods enhance performance across all 11 datasets.
-In the following few-shot experiments, we adopt Method 2 to implement GLA (named as \oursB) ensembling due to its efficacy over Method 1.
+\textbf{Implementation details.} We implement our proposed \ours method using CLIP-ResNet-50 as the foundation model and adopt class-specific prompt tuning from CoOp.
+Results are averaged over three seeds, with training configurations aligned with CoOp.
+See Appendix~\ref{app:pt_details} for further information.

-\textbf{Compare GLA with baseline methods.} Figure~\ref{fig:fs_result} summarizes the few-shot results on 11 datasets.
-Overall, our \ours clearly outperforms the baselines on average performance by a large margin, \eg, our \ours gains $4.1\%$, $4.4\%$, $3.0\%$, $2.8\%$ and $1.9\%$ performance boost over CoOp at $1, 2, 4, 8, 16$ shots.
-In particular, on ImageNet dataset, we observe a large improvement, \eg, $3.0\%, 2.3\%, 1.4\%, 1.6\%$ and $1.9\%$ over ProGrad at $1,2,4,8,16$ shots.
+\textbf{Main results.} Figure~\ref{fig:fs_result} summarizes the few-shot results on 11 datasets.
+The detailed accuracy and standard deviation are in Appendix~\ref{sec:additional_fsl}.
+Overall, our \ours clearly outperforms the baselines on average performance by a large margin, \eg, our \ours gains $4.6\%$, $4.8\%$, $3.1\%$, $2.6\%$ and $1.6\%$ performance boost over CoOp at $1, 2, 4, 8, 16$ shots.
+In particular, on ImageNet dataset, we observe a large improvement, \eg, $3.9\%, 2.9\%, 1.9\%, 2.0\%$ and $2.2\%$ over ProGrad at $1,2,4,8,16$ shots.
 Furthermore, on OxfordPerts, Food101 and SUN397 datasets, our method's performance remains stable and consistently improves with increasing sample sizes, while the one of the baseline methods fluctuates significantly.
 In particular, on Food101, baseline models even underperform zero-shot models by a large margin, while our \ours shows clearly better performance than zero-shot models.

-\textbf{\ours improves accuracy over naive ensemble.} Figure~\ref{fig:gla_vs_ens} presents a comparison of performance across 11 datasets between our method, \oursB, and the naive ensembling approach (defined as $f_\mathsf{naive}(\x)=\fzs(\x)+\ferm(\x)$).
-We rank the absolute improvements over naive ensembling baseline with a training size of 16 shots.
-In summary, our \oursB~ demonstrates consistent accuracy gains over the naive ensembling in terms of accuracy gains across all datasets.
-This highlights how the inherent label bias from pre-training can negatively influence the downstream tasks.

 \textbf{Robustness to distribution shifts.} Following CoOp, we used the ImageNet at 16 training shots as the source domain and assess the robustness on ImageNet-\{V2, Sketch, A, R\} datasets.
 Table~\ref{tab:robustness} summarizes the results, where the prompt tuning baselines perform worse on distribution shifted datasets compared to the zero-shot model, as fine-tuning on limited data misleads the model to learn in-distribution correlations.
 In comparison, our \ours approach makes the best of both fine-tuned and zero-shot models, thus consistently outperforms other methods on both source and target domains.